klagan/samples-dotnet/src/devcontainers/README.md

 The referenced `Dockerfile` is a reusable construct accepts the solution parameter for action on the generic `dotnet publish` command.

-The aim is to guide the developer to keep things simple by managing the code through a solution file which keeping the generic reuse of the underlying docker framework entact.
+The aim is to guide the developer to keep things simple by managing the code through a solution file which keeping the generic reuse of the underlying docker framework intact.

 The following command will build, package the image and run the application: